 -More than half of the surface area of the Netherlands is less than one metre above sea-level.

--Dutch people are the tallest in the world, with men averaging 6 feet (184cm) and women 5 feet 6 inches (170cm).
+-Dutch people are the tallest in the world, with men averaging six feet (184cm) and women five feet six inches (170cm).

--In 2007, a UNICEF report declared that the Netherlands was the world's greatest country for children to grow up in.
+-The Netherlands has frequently topped lists as the world's greatest country for children to grow up in.